Arihito Muramatsu: Active player era

 Starting in the 2004 season he exercised his free agent rights and joined the Orix Buffaloes, where he played for five seasons until the 2008 season.

 In the 2009 season, Muramatsu returned to the Hawks in a trade for Naoyuki Ohmura, played two seasons, and retired after the 2010 season.

 Muramatsu played in 1673 games during his 20-season career, batting average .277 with 1380 hits, 18 home runs, 393 RBI, and 270 stolen bases.

 After retirement

 After his retirement, Muramatsu became the scout in charge of the Tokai region for the Fukuoka Softbank Hawks.

 He had been the third squad outfield defense and base coach since the 2014 season and the first squad outfield defense and base coach since the 2017 season.

+He was transferred to the first squad hitting coach since the 2024 season.

 International career

 Muramathu joined the Japan national baseball team for the 2004 Summer Olympics, and won a bronze medal.

 On February 6, 2015, he was appointed as Japan national baseball team's outfield defense and base running coach for the GLOBAL BASEBALL MATCH 2015 Samurai Japan vs. Europe.